CaptainOfFlyingDutchman/manvendrask.github.com/adieu/adieu-sapient.md

       if ($("body").width() === 375) {
         message = "^2000Dear Sapientians," +

-        "\n\n^1000After 3.5 years of ^500exciting and \n^500memorable stint with Sapient Corporation, \n^1000today I am saying goodbye to \npursue other career opportunities." +
+        "\n\n^1000After 1.1 year of ^500exciting and \n^500memorable stint with Sapient Corporation, \n^1000today I am saying goodbye to \npursue other career opportunities." +

         "\n\n^1000I have enjoyed working for this \ncompany and I appreciate having had \nthis wonderful opportunity to work \nwith ^500you all." +